danielleescarza/Study/README.md

-# Health Services Monitoring System For St. Jude College Dasmariñas Cavite Inc. School Clinic
+# Clinic Management System for School Clinic at St. Jude College Dasmariñas Cavite Inc.

 <!-- someone was here, someone cooked here -->